Experienced FDCPA Attorney to sue debt collectors in San Diego, CA area

 What Debt Collectors Cannot Do Under Federal Law

-There are a host of practices the FDCPA expressly prohibits.
-The law controls how often a debt collector may call you and what they can say during the conversation.
+There are a host of practices prohibited under the FDCPA.
+The law controls how often a debt collector may call you and what they can say during the course of the conversation.
+Here are some of the things the FDCPA sets out:

-• Limitations on when and how often the debt collector may contact you.
-The debt collector cannot contact you during certain hours.
-They also cannot try to contact you more than seven times in seven days or within seven days of the time they had a conversation with you.
+• Limitations on when and how often the debt collector may contact you - The debt collector cannot contact you during certain hours.
+They also cannot try to contact you more than seven times in seven days or within seven days of speaking with you.

-• The debt collector cannot contact you after you have told them to stop.
-If you told them in writing or verbally that they can no longer call you, they can only contact you to inform you that they intend to file a lawsuit against you (which is still their right, even though they cannot contact you).
+• The debt collector cannot contact you after you have told them to stop - If you have told them in writing or verbally that they can no longer call you, they can only contact you to inform you they intend to file a lawsuit against you (which is still their right, even though they cannot contact you)

-• Limitations on who the debt collector can contact about your debt.
-They cannot contact your employer or a friend.
+• Limitations on who the debt collector can contact about your debt - They cannot contact your employer or even a friend.
 They can only contact others to try to find your contact information.
 The debt collector can only contact you or others who may be responsible for your debt to discuss the actual debt itself.

-• The debt collector cannot harass, oppress, or abuse you.
-The law prohibits the use of profanity.
-They cannot threaten violence or criminal action against you or your property.
+• The debt collector cannot harass, oppress, or abuse you - The law prohibits the use of profanity.
+They also cannot threaten violence or criminal action against you or your property.
 They can tell you they intend to file a lawsuit against you or have the right to do so.

-• The debt collector cannot make false or misleading representations.
-For example, they cannot exaggerate penalties you may face or pretend they are a lawyer when they are not.
+• The debt collector cannot make false or misleading representations - For example, they cannot exaggerate penalties you may face or pretend to be a lawyer when they are not.
 They also cannot state or imply that they are associated with the state or federal government or a consumer reporting agency.

-• The use of unfair practices.
-The debt collector cannot inflate the debt or assess their collection fees.
-The debt collector can only ask for extra money from you when the initial agreement between you and the original creditor explicitly authorizes it.
+• The use of unfair practices - The debt collector cannot inflate the debt or assess their own fees for collection.
+The debt collector can only ask for extra money from you when it is explicitly authorized in the initial agreement between you and the original creditor.
 They also cannot invent a fictitious debt and try to collect it from you (as debt collectors have been known to do).

 You Can File a Lawsuit Under Federal Law